Hello. I hope you find this website useful.

 The recent advances in digital technology have enabled me to develop new techniques and skills, not just with the camera but also in the "PC Darkroom".
 I find image fine tuning and, where appropriate, enhancement holds just as much fascination as original picture taking.

 Now retired from corporate business life and living in a rural Hampshire village, I am able to focus on producing images and helping others to share the enjoyment of photography & imaging.
+Recently, I have been judging local competitions and giving talks and never cease to be impressed but the talent and enthusiasm shown by the folk I meet.

 My work can be seen at